Substratum in Vedic Sanskrit: Language of the Bactria–Margiana Archaeological Complex (the BMAC substrate)

+Francfort and Tremblay on the basis of the Akkadian textual and archaeological evidence from Assyria and Babylonia, proposed to identify the BMAC with the kingdom of Marhashi.
+The Marhashite personal names seem to point towards an Eastern variant of Hurrian, or another language of the Hurro-Urartian language family rather than to Semitic or Indo-European, the latter of which had not yet appeared in the region.

 Harappan

 Witzel initially used the term "Para-Munda" to denote a hypothetical language related but not ancestral to modern Munda languages, which he identified as "Harappan", the language of the Indus Valley civilization.
 To avoid confusion with Munda, he later opted for the term "Kubhā-Vipāś substrate".
 He argues that the Rigveda shows signs of this hypothetical Harappan influence in the earliest level and Dravidian only in later levels, suggesting that speakers of Harappan were the original inhabitants of Punjab and that the Indo-Aryans encountered speakers of Dravidian not before middle Rigvedic times.
 Krishnamurti deems the evidence too meagre for this proposal.
 Regarding Witzel's methodology in claiming Para-Munda origins, Krishnamurti states: "The main flaw in Witzel's argument is his inability to show a large number of complete, unanalyzed words from Munda borrowed into the first phase of the Ṛgveda...
 It would have been better if [Witzel] said we did not know the true source of 300 or so early borrowings into the Ṛgveda."
 This statement, however, confuses Proto-Munda and Para-Munda and neglects the several hundred "complete, unanalyzed words" from a prefixing language, adduced by Kuiper and Witzel.